itsteddyyo/strategy-pack/README.md

   [![Open in HACS at your Home Assistant instance.][hacsBadge]][miniGraphCardHacs]

-It is not really needed for the strategy to run but gets used in the default config for the Area-Dashboard/View-Strategy and is used in the Battery-View-Strategy.
+It is not really needed for the strategy to run but is used in the default config for the Area-Dashboard/View-Strategy and in the Battery-View-Strategy.

 Thanks to the developers of all of these.
 Could not be done without their incredible work!